rog05/Chat-SQL/README.md

 🙌 Acknowledgements
 LangChain
 Streamlit
 Groq

-📬 Contact
-Feel free to connect for collaboration, issues, or ideas!
-GitHub: yourusername
-Email: your.email@example.com

 ⭐️ Give a Star!
 If you like this project, please star ⭐️ the repository to support open-source work!